kjsce-codecell/standard-library-in-x/JAVA/Iterators.md

 - ### Iterator
+In Java, Iterator is an interface available in Collection framework in java.util package.
+It is a Java Cursor used to iterate a

+collection of objects.

+- It is used to traverse a collection object elements one by one.
+- It is available since Java 1.2 Collection Framework.
+- It is applicable for all Collection classes.
+So it is also known as Universal Java Cursor.
+- It supports both READ and REMOVE Operations.
+- Compare to Enumeration interface, Iterator method names are simple and easy to use.
-In java ```Iterator``` is class and Object of this class is used to iterate over certain collections.
+- In java ```Iterator``` is class and Object of this class is used to iterate over certain collections.

 Iterator is like pointer which points to location.

-**In java, iterator always points to location in middle of two objects not on the object.**
+In this section, we will discuss about Java Iterator methods in-brief.
+We will explore these methods in-depth with some useful examples in the coming section.

+- boolean hasNext():Returns true if the iteration has more elements.
+- E next(): Returns the next element in the iteration.
+- default void remove(): Removes from the underlying collection the last element returned by this iterator.
+- default void forEachRemaining(Consumer action): Performs the given action for each remaining element until all elements have been   processed or the action throws an exception.

 Even Every Collection has ```iterator()``` method which returns reference of Iterator object which we can use to iterate over Collection.